Table of Contents[Hide][Show]

 Sources disagree about using turmeric in hair.
 Some say that it helps improve hair and stop dandruff, while others swear it is a natural way to remove hair.
 I haven’t found strong enough evidence for the potential benefits in hair to make me brave enough to try it though.

 There can be a tremendous difference among different brands of Turmeric.
-I purchase Turmeric in powdered form here as it is the best value and I am extremely impressed with its quality.
+I purchase it in powdered form here as it is a great value and I am extremely impressed with its quality.
 You may also be able to find high quality Turmeric locally, just look for organic with bright yellow orange color and no added ingredients.
+Paleovalley has also released a Tumeric Complex with Organic Turmeric and blended superfoods and offers 15% off.

 Do you cook with Turmeric?
 Ever used it for other uses?
 Please share below!